First 12 things to do with your new Samsung Galaxy Z Fold 3

 Tap the Add button in the bottom right corner.

-The trade-off with going through this process is that the apps you select may end up draining more battery.
-This solution is definitely a trade-off, but if you want to get notifications for certain apps as soon as they arrive, then it's a necessary one.
+The trade-off with going through this process is that the apps you select may drain more battery.
+This solution is a trade-off, but if you want to get notifications for specific apps as soon as they arrive, then it's a necessary one.

 12. Accessorize your Z Fold 3